Skip to content

 Limitations

-• Preview themes are unpublished and only accessible via the ?preview_theme_id= URL parameter or the theme editor.
-They are not visible to customers.
+• Preview themes are only accessible via ?preview_theme_id= or the theme editor — not visible to customers

-• Each preview theme counts toward the store's theme limit (typically 20 themes for non-Plus stores).
-Clean up regularly or rely on the automatic cleanup.
+• Each counts toward the store's theme limit (typically 20 for non-Plus stores)